The Exceptional Family Member Program: for Families with Special Needs

 - Assignment coordination: While military mission is always the driving force behind a service member's assignment, the Exceptional Family Member Program helps make sure that family members' documented needs are considered during relocations.

 This is important because access to appropriate medical and educational services may be limited in overseas and remote locations.
-With assignment coordination, you can be more assured that your family member will receive the care and support required, so you can focus more clearly on mission-related responsibilities.
+With assignment coordination, you can be more assured that your family member's needs will be considered, so you can focus more clearly on mission-related responsibilities.

 - Family support: This part of the program helps families identify and access programs and services.
 Family support providers can put you on the path to empowerment by: